Benefits Open Enrollment

 When you enroll in a voluntary benefits plan through the MSU Benefits Plus website, you will receive an email confirmation statement directly from MSU Benefits Plus.

-After you log in to the MSU Benefits Plus website, click on the My Benefits tab at the top of the page to view a summary of your enrollment elections.
+After you log in to the MSU Benefits Plus website, click on Manage My Benefits to view a summary of your enrollment elections.
 Click on My Deductions to view an itemized list of your voluntary benefit deductions.
 The My Benefits section only provides participation status on products you have enrolled in within the MSU Benefits Plus website—such as vision, legal and critical illness insurance.

-Please note: MSU retirees do NOT need to complete the affidavit this year.
+Please note: MSU retirees do NOT need to complete the affidavit.

 Completed Affidavit Online: When completing enrollment through the EBS portal, you will receive a benefit email confirmation statement.
 To verify you have completed the affidavit successfully, review the affidavit reply date on your benefit confirmation statement under the Health Plan Affidavit section.
 If the date listed is within the Open Enrollment period, you have completed the affidavit successfully.